Skip to content

 IP allowlisting

-When a webhook is sent from Braze, the Braze servers make network requests to our customers or third parties servers.
-With IP allowlisting, you can verify that Webhooks requests are actually coming from Braze, adding an additional layer of security.
+When a webhook is sent from Braze, the Braze servers make network requests to our customers or third-party servers.
+With IP allowlisting, you can verify that webhook requests are coming from Braze, adding a layer of security.

 Braze will send webhooks from the following IPs.
 The listed IPs are automatically and dynamically added to any API keys that have been opted-in for allowlisting.